 Latest Update:

-The pilot for mapping career pathways with two of our industries, Irrigation and Sheep, beef and deer, was completed in December 2024.
-The development of industry-specific pathway maps for these industries will begin in February 2025.
+The pilot for mapping career pathways with three of our industry groups, Irrigation, Wine and Sheep, beef and deer, was completed in January 2025.
+The development of industry-specific career maps for Irrigation and Sheep, Beef and Deer industries began in February 2025.
+We are currently testing draft career maps with farmers and wider industry.